 Symptoms of Hashimoto’s per the Mayo Clinic include:

 Diagnosis of Hashimoto’s involves hormone tests to assess the activity of your thyroid.
 Additionally, it includes tests of antibodies associated with Hashimoto’s (TPO antibodies) – however this antibody test isn’t always accurate for everyone.

 Lastly, Eosinophilic Esophagitis (EoE) is another autoimmune disease linked to celiac.
 The risk of Celiac and Eosinophilic Esophagitis is high, with some studies reporting at least a 26% higher risk than non-celiacs.
 A relatively newly recognized disease, EoE was first identified in the 90s.
 Symptoms of EoE per the Mayo Clinic include:

 Diagnosis involves an endoscopy that goes all the way down to your duodenum to evaluate the esophagus, biopsy it, and consider other causes for symptoms.
 If you’re being tested for EoE make sure they biopsy your esophagus, 10-20% of EoE patients can have normal endoscopes but clinically relevant biopsy results.

+Now that we’ve identified the autoimmune diseases linked to celiac, let’s talk about your immune system status with celiac.
 If you are healed and recovered, no, celiac disease does not make you immunocompromised.
-If you are still recovering from or struggling with malnutrition, weight loss, or refractory celiac, you may be immunocompromised.
+If you are still recovering from or struggling with malnutrition, weight loss, non-responsive celiac, or refractory celiac, you may be immunocompromised.
 The same goes for if you have recently been exposed to gluten.